Voting & Elections

 F. Have two New Mexico residents sign the form attesting to the applicant’s good moral character.

 G. The applicant takes the oath before a Notary Public or other person authorized to administer oaths.
 The name and signature on the oath must be identical to the name and signature on the bond application and the name on the notarial seal or stamp.
-The Notary Public who notarizes the applicant’s oath must sign his/her name, affix his/her seal, and enter his/her complete expiration date.
+The Notary Public who notarizes the applicant’s oath must sign their name, affix theirr seal, and enter their complete expiration date.

 H. Each notary public is required to obtain a ten thousand dollar ($10,000) surety bond which can be purchased from an insurance company.
 Each surety bond must contain:

-- The applicant signs as the principal and his/her signature must be notarized (Acknowledgment of Principal (Applicant);
+- The applicant signs as the principal and their signature must be notarized (Acknowledgment of Principal (Applicant);

-- An official of the insurance company must sign and provide his/her title.
-His/her signature also must be notarized (Acknowledgment for Insurance Company);
+- An official of the insurance company must sign and provide their title.
+Their signature also must be notarized (Acknowledgment for Insurance Company);

 - The insurance company’s corporate seal must appear on the surety bond;